dogbiscuituk2/TagScanner7/TagScanner/Documentation/Notes.md

   - __Disjunction__
   - __Concatenation__

-For example, the sum of 1+2+3 can be coded as any of the following:
+For example, the sum of 1+2+3 can be coded as any of the following (click to expand):

     new Sum(new Sum(1, 2), 3) // Nested dyads.